depressed person in dark cloud

 Was my medication causing side effects?

-By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.
+By providing your email address, you are agreeing to our Privacy Notice and Terms of Use.

 Deciding to change my regimen

-I was nervous about the change
+Feeling nervous about the change

 Switching to Biktarvy

-My medication was switched to Biktarvy and, within two months, things had changed.
+My medication was switched to Biktarvy and, within two months, everything had changed.
 I no longer had the feeling that my limbs were too heavy to carry, and I no longer looked ghostly.
 I am not sure why the first medication gave me side effects, and I am not sure if the doctors knew either.
-But I am sure that changing the medication made a great difference.
+But I am sure that changing the medication made a massive difference.

 Do what is best for you.